tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

 |palette_gizmo|

-.. note:: Only the **Color** styles are affected by the **Palette Gizmo** editing and the blending. e.g. Generated and Trail styles will not be affected.
+.. note:: Only the **Color** styles are affected by the **Palette Gizmo** editing and the blending. e.g. Generated and Custom styles will not be affected.

 .. tip:: **To open the Palette Gizmo:**